The Neighbors: Income

 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

 The neighbors in the Lake Ave / Abbott Rd neighborhood in Buffalo are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 52.8%
+is a lower rate of childhood poverty than is found in 56.2%

 The Neighbors: Occupations